rafalpiotrowski/tx-guard/README.md

 ## Tests
 in the project root folder type `cargo test`
+Unit tests are only for `Account` in `account.rs` since this is the main business logic Integration tests are in folder `tests/` together with some test files

 ## Data file correctnes
 At the moment, if supplied data file has any errors (e.g. missing column, wrong formatting etc) system will exit with panic! giving details about the problem.